 Semantic HTML is AI Food: Why Divs Die in 2026

 In the 2010s, we wrote HTML for browsers.
-We used <div class="article"> and CSS handled the rest.
-In 2026, we write HTML for AI scrapers.
-They don't "see" CSS.
-They read tags.
+We used <div class="article"> and let CSS handle the rest.
+In 2026, we also write HTML for AI systems that ingest the page as a stream of tokens.
+They do not experience your layout — they parse your tags.

 <div class="content">